berdakh/berdakh.github.io/index.md

 `-`
 Contribution to research communities and/or efforts, advance the state-of-the-art in the field, including generating patents and publications in top journals and conferences.
 <br/>

 ## Short Biography
 <p style='text-align: justify;'>
 Dr. Berdakh Abibullaev received his M.Sc. and Ph.D. degrees in electronic engineering from Yeungnam University, South Korea in 2006  and 2010 under the Korean Government Scholarship program.
-He held research scientist positions at Daegu-Gyeongbuk Institute of Science and Technology (2010-2013) and Samsung Medical Center, South Korea (2013-2014).
+He held researcher scientist positions at Daegu-Gyeongbuk Institute of Science and Technology (2010-2013) and Samsung Medical Center, South Korea (2013-2014).
 He was also appointed as a research professor at Sungkyunkwan University, Seoul.
 In 2014, he received NIH (National Institute of Health, USA), a postdoctoral research fellowship to join a research project between the University of Houston Brain-Machine Interface Systems Team and a Texas Medical Center in developing neural interfaces for rehabilitation in post-stroke patients.
 Currently, he is an Assistant Professor in the Department of Robotics and Mechatronics, Nazarbayev University, Kazakhstan. </p>
 <p style='text-align: justify;'>
 Dr. Abibullaev has considerable research and clinical experience working with patient populations in applying scientific and technical skills to advance the development of treatments for neurological disorders.
-His current research focuses on developing signal processing and machine learning models for the inference problems of Brain-Computer Interfaces, and brain data analysis.
+His current research focuses on developing signal processing and machine learning algorithms for the inference problems of Brain-Computer Interfaces, and brain data analysis.
 </p>

 ## Education